elisa-tech/tsc/safety-architecture/tools/callgraph-tool/README.md

 ## Getting started
-These setup instructions have been tested on Ubuntu 18.04.
+These setup instructions have been tested on Ubuntu 18.04 and 20.04.

 Checkout callgraph:
 ```